Monday, April 10, 2023

 Saving Throw: None

-Focus: A flat rock, metal pan, pot, or other cooking surface.
+Focus: A flat stone, pan, pot, or similar cooking surface capable of holding the food being prepared.

 Thursday, March 2, 2023